armelgeek/better-query/docs/README.md

 ## Contributing

-Adiemus follows the patterns established by Better-Auth.
+betterQuery follows the patterns established by Better-Auth.
 When contributing:

 1. **Code Style**: Follow the existing TypeScript patterns and use Biome for formatting
 2. **Testing**: Add tests for new functionality using Vitest